 In addition, students cannot use phones or unauthorized personal electronic devices during class time.
+All phones and smart watches will be stored away during class time, location of stored devices is at the discretion of the teacher.

-NO SOCIAL NETWORKING ALLOWED.
+NO SOCIAL NETWORKING ALLOWED during school hours.